shyanyong/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 prescriptions without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should be able to give a notification to the user when the application is running.
+(Time to eat medication/ Medicine is about to expire)
+5. Should be able to track current date and time when the application is running.

 *{More to be added}*